decadeofdefeat/church-website-processwire/README.md

 **Username:** admin<br/>
 **Password:** Tz2$14#

-You can reset the password by visiting /admin/profile/ after you install the website!
+You can reset the password and admin email address by visiting /admin/profile/ after you install the website!

 **Please Note:** A set of icon fonts are included with this project.
 Please purchase the Flat Icons license if you want to use them for your website - https://flaticons.co